-Diagnostic test mode Function ENGINE ALL- MODE 4WD A/T ABS ABS (Includ- ing VDC) AIR BAG NVIS (NATS)1 SMART EN- TRANCE AIR PRES- SURE MONI- TOR REMO CONT ID SET UP A maximum of four IDs (identifications) can be registered in the memory using the remote controller.
-These IDs can be also be confirmed and erased as required. х Function test Conducted by CONSULT-II instead of a technician to determine whether each system is "OK" or "NG" (No Good). х х х х х x: Applicable
+Diagnostic test mode Function ENGINE ALL- MODE AWD/ 4WD A/T ABS ABS (Includ- ing VDC) AIR BAG NVIS (NATS)1 SMART EN- TRANCE AIR PRES- SURE MONI- TOR Control unit initialization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. х SRT & DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. х REMO CONT ID SET UP A maximum of four IDs (identifications) can be registered in the memory using the remote controller.
+These IDs can be also be confirmed and erased as required. х Function test This mode can show results of self-diagnosis of ECU with either "OK" or "NG".
+For engines, more practical tests regarding sensors/switches and/or actuators are available. x х х x х x: Applicable

-Nickel Metal Hydride Battery Replacement NAGIOLOGESOE
+Nickel Metal Hydride Battery Replacement NAGIOOO6506